pywbem/pywbem/docs/appendix.rst

 The installation of pywbem with OS-level prereqs (see :ref:`Installation`) installs the necessary Python SDK package for C/C++ (or displays its package name).
 On RHEL, the missing package is `python-dev`.
+For more details, see :ref:`Prerequisite operating system packages`.

 .. _'Glossary`: